-The spa look is still very much in favor with house hunters, possibly because the soft neutral colors and luxurious fabrics appeal to both sexes.
+The spa look is still very much in favor, possibly because the soft neutral colors and luxurious fabrics appeal to both sexes.
 Create a master retreat that will entice buyers to make a quick offer on your home.

 Neutral paint colors and luxurious fabrics make this bedroom very appealing

-As a former real estate agent, I have seen people reject a home simply because they were thinking about all the painting they would have to do!
+When I worked as a real estate agent, I saw many people reject a home simply because they were thinking about all the painting they would have to do!

 Keep buyers from negotiating the price of your house down by taking care of any problems before the home sale.